JR. L. ESA

 Hands on: Building a WiFi network.

-WAN architecture, service providers, access equipment, DTE, DCE, core equipment, choosing a WAN.
+WAN architecture, WAN types, service providers, access equipment, DTE, DCE, core equipment, WANs and the 7 layer model, choosing a WAN.

 Phone lines, leased lines, Layer 2: Dial up vs. Dedicated.
 Modems, ISDN.
 64k, N*64, E1, TDM, STDM, ADSL, .xDSL, broadband architecture.

-Packet switching, virtual circuits, Hub & spoke, partial & full mesh, ATM, MPLS, MPLS and routers, MPLS-TE, MPLS VPN, Internet VPN.
+Packet switching, virtual circuits, Hub & spoke, partial & full mesh, ATM, MPLS, MPLS and routers, Why MPLS?
+MPLS-TE, MPLS VPN, Internet VPN.

 Service provider technologies